In a world where people change jobs every few years…

 this story feels almost unreal.

-Meet Chris Espinosa — one of the earliest employees at Apple — who has spent his entire working life at one company.
+Meet Chris Espinosa — one of Apple’s earliest employees — who has spent almost his entire working life at one company.
+According to reports, Espinosa joined Apple in 1976 at age 14 and is still working there today.
+Read 9to5Mac’s report on Chris Espinosa.

 Yes… you read that right.